 Q: Do you have a favorite shot or scene you worked on?

 A: My favorite moment was one of the most intimate scenes of the series.
 When you spend nine months working on an asset as closely as we did, at some point the asset becomes the character.
 I guess our journey together was very fitting.
 My first shot on She-Hulk: Attorney at Law was She-Hulk walking in the distance in an office setting.
-This was followed by one on one conversations in the office, then to her personal life and finally I got to work on a very delicate and endearing moment—her taking pictures for a dating app.
-As a compositor, you always strive to have your shots looking top quality of course, but there is something special about working on a scene with such delicate content.
+This was followed by one-on-one conversations in the office, then to her personal life and finally I got to work on a very delicate and endearing moment — her taking pictures for a dating app.
+As a compositor, you always strive to have your shots looking top quality of course, but there's something special about working on a scene with such delicate content.
 You want to try to bring the subtlest touches on board and you want the moment to resemble the wide array of emotion it contains.
 We spent most of our time dialing in the subtleties that would make her feel real.
-We paid special attention to her makeup, age, hair and, of course, her green skin tone— this was done by a combination of grading, shading, and IDs both from other departments and created in comp.
+We paid special attention to her makeup, age, hair and, of course, her green skin tone — this was done by a combination of grading, shading, and IDs both from other departments and created in comp.

 Q: How did you help define the look of She-Hulk?

-A: When I joined, the project had been going for a while but compositing was at the start of its days.
+A: When I joined, the project had been going for a while but compositing was still in the early stages.
 There was some research needed on our end to find the final look of She-Hulk.
-This happened rather organically with the team proposing solutions and our supervisors guiding us as to what was most successful.
-We had constant interaction with other departments to ensure we had all that was needed to achieve her look in the most artistic, yet easy to iterate way possible.
+This happened organically with the team proposing solutions and our supervisors guiding us as to what was most successful.
+We had constant interaction with other departments to ensure we had all that was needed to achieve her look in the most artistic, yet easy-to-iterate way possible.
 Nuke's nodal system makes it very easy to create templates for certain looks and to share solutions with the rest of the team.
 For quick iterations, you also need to keep in mind that each treatment needs to be independent from the rest.
 This ensures that if you get a note regarding a specific area, none other is affected.
 We knew we had a large volume to handle and being able to rely on an established set of processes in compositing was key to our success in delivering high quality and volume in such a short amount of time.

 Q: Were any comp tricks used in the She-Hulk transformations?